tacos1998/Poppin/README.md

 # Poppin

-Poppin is the most delicious social network on the internets.
+Poppin: the tastiest social network on the internet.

 This is my version of the sample application for the [*Ruby on Rails Tutorial: